DreissenZulu/MongoDB-Fitness-Tracker/README.md

 # MongoDB Fitness Tracker
-Fitness tracker built using NodeJS Express, Mongoose, and MongoDB
+Fitness tracker built using NodeJS Express, Mongoose, and MongoDB.
+Users can create a new workout routine by entering a unique name, which is saved to the database.
+Users can then add exercises to the workout routine.

 ## Approach
 Probably the most important step, I needed to figure out what I needed to do to start this app.
 I broke down my objective into a few key steps: